data2health/contributor-role-ontology/README.md

 # contributor-role-ontology

-This ontology is an OWL representation of the [http://dictionary.casrai.org/Contributor_Roles](CASRAI Contributor Roles Taxonomy (CRediT)).
+This ontology is an OWL representation of the [CASRAI Contributor Roles Taxonomy (CRediT)](http://dictionary.casrai.org/Contributor_Roles).
 The ontology currently contains the thirteen concepts defined in the taxonomy.